AntoineLevanen/tp_multithreading/README.md

 - -o9

-To build the project with cmake: use `cmake -B build -S .` to build the dependencies, then `cmake --build build`, finaly execute the program with `./build/low_level`.
+To build the project with cmake:
+Use `cmake -B build -S .` to build the dependencies, then `cmake --build build`, finaly execute the program with `./build/low_level`.

-use `$ cmake -B build-deb -S . -DCMAKE_BUILD_TYPE=Debug` to build the dependencies, then `cmake --build build-deb`, finaly execute the program with `./build-deb/low_level`.
+Or use `$ cmake -B build-deb -S . -DCMAKE_BUILD_TYPE=Debug` to build the dependencies, then `cmake --build build-deb`, finaly execute the program with `./build-deb/low_level`.

 Or use `$ cmake -B build-rel -S . -DCMAKE_BUILD_TYPE=Release` to build the dependencies, then `cmake --build build-rel`, finaly execute the program with `./build-rel/low_level`.